-Curious how you might be able improve the transportation options for your employees?
+Are you in need of support as your employees begin returning to work, or as your employees continue to work from home?
+Are you interested in receiving up-to-date information for your employees on transportation modes and how to ride them safely?
 Interested in expanding employee benefits, increasing retention and improving recruitment?
 Do you have organizational environmental and social goals?
 Want to save money on parking and transportation?

-Join CATMA’s free Employee Transportation Coordinator Network to learn more about how TDM strategies can make your organization more competetive and efficient while helping to improve our community and environment!
+Join CATMA’s free Employee Transportation Coordinator Network to learn more about how transportation demand management (TDM) strategies can make your organization more competetive and efficient while helping to improve the sustainability of our community and environment!

 Join and participate in the ETC Network for free.
-For more information, contact Brendan Atwood at [email protected] or 802-881-0283, ext 6.
+For more information, contact Katie Martin at [email protected] or 802-881-0283, ext 1.
 If you already have some commuter incentives and programs in place, we still encourage you to participate and help us build this new network for Chittenden County.

-- Learn about the role and value of Transportation Demand Management Solutions, including how they can benefit your organization and employees
+- Learn about the role and value of TDM solutions and how they can benefit your organization and employees

 - Collaborate with other local business leaders to optimize TDM impacts